CGAP Working Group on Microinsurance 2002 - 2009

 2012 was also the 10-year anniversary of the Microinsurance Network.
 It is still today the only global multi-stakeholder platform that promotes the development of good-value insurance services for low-income persons through the sharing of lessons learned together.

 The above graph provides a visual representation of the evolution of the Microinsurance Network up to 2012.
-Today the Network is composed of 11 Working and Discussion Groups which carry forward the key areas of development and research of the Network.
-For more details see the Working Groups section.

 Access to Insurance Initiative